The true person is not anyone in particular.

 In the early days, our zendo moved around Oxford from its first home in the Cutteslowe Community Centre, to the Asian Cultural Centre and finally in 2004, to its present house in Old Marston.

 In 2001 Zen Teacher Rosario Buntang spent three months leading the OZC, then a year later John Gaynor was appointed Zen Teacher leading the Sanghas in Oxford and London.
-He now leads the London Zen Centre which was renamed The Jizo Zen Centre in 2016, with Meg Vaughan-Fowler as Assistant Zen Teacher.
+He led The London Zen Centre which was renamed The Jizo Zen Centre in 2016 until September 2017 when he began concentrating his zen practice on writing, and leading occasional sesshins.